 Sex Therapy Accreditation.

-Each of the sex therapists at Mind and Body Works is accredited with, and licensed by The College of Sex and Relationship Therapy.
-(UK)
+Each of the sex therapists at Mind and Body Works are graduates of The College of Sex and Relationship Therapy (COSRT).

-Accreditation is important because it means that in addition to a core, or several core trainings, your sex therapist has completed specific post-graduate training in sex and relationship therapy.
-It also means that the therapist will continue to enhance and update her skills through continual professional training and development and is accountable to the accrediting body in this regard.
+This qualification is very important because it means that in addition to a core, or several core trainings, your sex therapist has completed specific post-graduate training in sex and relationship therapy.
+Our sex therapists continue to enhance and update their skills through continual professional training and development.

 Accreditation by COSRT shows that the therapist has met rigorous professional standards in practice hours, training, continuing professional development and supervision and works to the ethical and best practice guidelines of The College of Sex and Relationship Therapy.